runtimeverification/rv-predict/README.md

 ## Interpreting the results

-Upon invoking RV Predict on a class or a jar file, one should expect a normal execution of the class/jar (albeit slower, as the execution is logged), followed by a list of races (if any) that were discovered as potential during the execution.
+Upon invoking RV-Predict on a class or a jar file, one should expect a normal execution of the class/jar (albeit slower, as the execution is logged), followed by a list of races (if any) that were discovered as potential during the execution.
 Though some races might be benign, all reported races could